jonkemp/slush-webapp/README.md

 ## Getting To Know Slush

-Slush is a tool to be able to use Gulp for project scaffolding.
+Slush is a tool that uses Gulp for project scaffolding.

 Slush does not contain anything "out of the box", except the ability to locate installed slush generators and to run them with liftoff.

-To be able to provide functionality like Yeoman, see: [Yeoman like behavior below.](https://github.com/klei/slush#yeoman-like-behavior)
+To find out more about Slush, check out the [documentation](https://github.com/klei/slush).

 ## Contributing